-Lastly, keep in mind that if there are more people in your party than the table allows, then you may incur an extra charge.
+Lastly, keep in mind that you may incur an extra charge if there are more people in your party than the table allows.
 For example, Omnia may charge the price of entry for each person over the limit, or the club may require your group to increase the minimum spend of the table.

 Strip View: $1,000 (10ppl)

 Cabana: $1,500 (12ppl)

 Skybox: $5,000 (20ppl)

 2nd Tier: $5,000 (12ppl)